lukoshkin/evangelist/README.md

 # Vim Proliferation

+"I came up with evangelist and am developing it so I could configure everything less when I am dead."

 General settings of console and Jupyter that are empowered by Vim!
 The package includes bash- and zsh-plugins, up-to-date Vim configurations, and Jupyter Notebook extensions.